 When should students request accommodations?

 Requests for accommodations can be made at any time; however, in order for accommodations to be approved prior to the start of the term, completed forms and documentation must be submitted by June 1 for fall term and January 15 for spring term (these dates vary for Master of Arts and Postbaccalaureate programs).
 Requests made after the deadlines or during the term will be reviewed and determined as quickly as possible.
-Please refer students to the Academic Services and Accommodations Advisor at any time during the term.
+Please refer students to the Academic Services and Accommodations Counselor at any time during the term.
 It is important to note that accommodations are not retroactive; accommodation requests granted after the beginning of a term will not apply to previous work in courses for that term or previous terms.